150 Most Common Brazilian Last Names Or Surnames With Meanings

 102. Moura

-The name Mourais of the Portuguese town and was adopted among the inhabitants in the early days.
+Mourais is the name of a Portuguese town that was adopted among the inhabitants in the early days.
 This habitational surname was passed on through and finally traveled to other nations where the Portuguese set up colonies, Brazil being one of the major colonies.
 Confucio Moura is a popular Brazilian politician.

 103. Muniz